OpenGammaProject/MicroFC-SiPM-Array-Board/README.md

   <img alt="Back Side PCB" title="Back Side PCB" src="docs/sipm2.png" height="300px">
 </p>

 On the front side there are only the 4 sensors themselves while all the other parts are on the back.
 This ensures good optical contact and light-tight sealing.
 The PCB includes some bias filtering for the 4 SiPMs that must also be soldered and an optional temperature compensation circuit!
-The temperature compensation takes care of the change in bias voltage and therefore gain depending on the ambient temperature.
+The temperature compensation takes care of the change in bias voltage and therefore gain depending on the ambient temperature (~21mV/K).

 The SiPMs all share a common cathode with bulk decoupling and an R-C low-pass filter each.
 The anodes are **not** connected together so that you can have some spatial resolution if you want to.
 You could mount a very small scintillator to each sensor and then have a four pixel gamma-ray camera, yay I guess?!